civican/legisinfo/42-1/bills/C-44/bill_text.md

     **(3)** On receipt of the request for review, the Minister may, in writing,

-      confirm, rescind or vary, in whole or in part, the payment order; **or**
+      confirm, rescind or vary, in whole or in part, the payment order; or

-      confirm the notice of unfounded complaint **or the notice of voluntary compliance**, or rescind the notice, **in which case** the Minister shall direct an inspector to re-examine the complaint.
+      confirm the notice of unfounded complaint or the notice of voluntary compliance, or rescind the notice, in which case the Minister shall direct an inspector to re-examine the complaint.

-    **(4)** **Service of** a decision made under subsection (3) shall be by personal service, by registered mail **or by any other means prescribed by regulation on any** person who **is** affected by the payment order, the notice of unfounded complaint **or the notice of voluntary compliance** and, in the case of registered mail, the decision **shall be** deemed to have been received by the addressee on the seventh day after the day on which it **was** mailed.
+    **(4)** Service of a decision made under subsection (3) shall be by personal service, by registered mail or by any other means prescribed by regulation on any person who is affected by the payment order, the notice of unfounded complaint or the notice of voluntary compliance and, in the case of registered mail, the decision shall be deemed to have been received by the addressee on the seventh day after the day on which it was mailed.

-    **(5)** A certificate purporting to be signed by the Minister certifying that a decision referred to in subsection (4) was sent by registered mail **or by any other means prescribed by regulation** to the **addressee**, accompanied by **a true copy of the decision and by** an identifying post office certificate of the registration **or other proof, prescribed by regulation, that the decision has been sent or received**, is admissible in evidence and is proof of the statements contained in **the certificate**, without proof of the signature or official character of the person appearing to have signed the certificate.
+    **(5)** A certificate purporting to be signed by the Minister certifying that a decision referred to in subsection (4) was sent by registered mail or by any other means prescribed by regulation to the addressee, accompanied by a true copy of the decision and by an identifying post office certificate of the registration or other proof, prescribed by regulation, that the decision has been sent or received, is admissible in evidence and is proof of the statements contained in the certificate, without proof of the signature or official character of the person appearing to have signed the certificate.

   **(5)** Paragraph 251.101(3)(a) of the Act is replaced by the following:

-    confirm, rescind or vary, in whole or in part, the payment order **or the compliance order**; or
+    confirm, rescind or vary, in whole or in part, the payment order or the compliance order; or

   **(6)** Subsection 251.101(4) of the Act is replaced by the following: